NRCHKB/NRCHKB.github.io/content/wiki/examples/esp/index.md

 ## Which firmware to choose for Flashing ?

 There are many firmware options, including simply writing your own using the Arduino IDE.
 We will focus on the two which seem most popular; they are similar in their operation.
-If you want to use a simple sensor then Tasmota could be an easier starting point.
+If you want to use a simple sensor, then Tasmota could be an easier starting point.
 If you want to create rules on-device (advanced use) then ESP Easy may be more robust.

 - [Tasmota](https://tasmota.github.io/docs/Getting-Started/)
 - [ESPEasy](https://www.letscontrolit.com/wiki/index.php/ESPEasy#Get_started)

 ## Using in Node-RED

 The use in Node-RED is done using the nodes `MQTT in` and `MQTT out`.
-If you don't have an MQTT Server, you can install [Aedes](https://flows.nodered.org/node/node-red-contrib-aedes), which runs great inside of Node-RED.
+If you don't have an MQTT Server, you can install [Aedes](https://flows.nodered.org/node/node-red-contrib-aedes), which runs great inside Node-RED.
 You must then configure the address of the server (if using Aedes this will be `localhost` or the IP of your Node-RED instance) and the identifiers in the `MQTT` node as well as the `Topic`.
 The `Topic` is very important, it must match the topics your devices are using.
 We will discuss using Domoticz topics and the default Tasmota topics below.

 ### Domoticz Topic

-If your ESP device has Domoticz topics enabled then the messagew will follow this format.
-The advantage of using Domoticz topics is having the standard format message and is useful for those who are comfortable with the Domoticz topic structure.
+If your ESP device has Domoticz topics enabled, then the message will follow this format.
+The advantage of using Domoticz topics is having the standard format message, and is useful for those who are comfortable with the Domoticz topic structure.
 The identifier of your ESP will be `idx` in the message.

 Topic : **domoticz/in** for `MQTT in` and **domoticz/out** for ` MQTT out` node.